RainerKlute/POET_Technologies/2025/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US.EN.md

 with the position we're in and we're capitalizing on the interest of our customers and collaborating with them to develop new solutions.

-**Interviewer:** Suresh, thanks very much indeed.
+**Andrew Bell:** Suresh, thanks very much indeed.
 Suresh Venkatesan is the executive chairman and CEO at POET Technologies.